 Heads of Laboratories

-Environment, experience and genes interact to shape an animal’s behavior.
+Genes, the environment, and experience interact to shape an animal’s behavior.
 Caenorhabditis elegans, a worm with just 302 neurons, shows considerable sophistication in its behaviors, and its defined neuronal wiring and genetic accessibility make it an ideal subject in which to study these interactions.
-Dr. Bargmann’s laboratory characterizes genes and neural pathways that allow the nervous system to generate flexible behaviors.
+Using C. elegans as a model, Dr. Bargmann’s laboratory characterizes genes and neural pathways that allow the nervous system to generate flexible behaviors.

-C. elegans’s most complex behaviors occur in response to smell, and these are at the heart of the Bargmann lab’s research.
-The tiny worm can sense hundreds of different odors, discriminate among them and generate reactions that are appropriate to the odor cue.
-Since its nervous system is so simple, it’s possible for researchers to determine how individual neurons contribute to these behaviors.
+C. elegans’s most complex behaviors occur in response to smell, and these are at the heart of the lab’s research.
+The animal can sense hundreds of different odors, discriminate among them, and generate reactions that are appropriate to the odor cue.
+These behaviors can be traced from molecules, to neurons, to circuits, to behavioral decisions.
 In C. elegans, as in other animals, odors are detected by G protein coupled odorant receptors on specialized sensory neurons.
 The odors that activate one sensory neuron regulate a behavioral output such as attraction or avoidance.
-The lab studies the pathways from sensory input to behavioral output by quantitative analysis of behavior under well-defined conditions, genetic manipulation of individual neuronal cells, calcium imaging from neurons in living animals and forward and reverse genetic approaches.
+The lab studies the pathways from sensory input to behavioral output by quantitative analysis of behavior under well-defined conditions, genetic manipulation of animals or individual neuronal cells, and calcium imaging from neurons in living animals.

 Dr. Bargmann is also investigating how much flexibility is present in a simple nervous system.
 For example, C. elegans is capable of learning the odors of different bacteria and avoiding those that previously made it ill.
 These learned olfactory behaviors are associated with neurochemical changes that lead to rapid behavioral remodeling.